cyberwizdev/tavo/docs/getting-started.md

 cd my-app
 ```

-This creates a new Bino project with the following structure:
+This creates a new Tavo project with the following structure:

 ```
 my-app/